How to Use Visual Marketing to Boost Your Brand and Sales

 Here are some Video Marketing Ideas:

 • Native Video: This is when you prerecord a video and upload it directly to Facebook, LinkedIn, or Instagram.
-Prior to this, you just shared a link to the video from YouTube or Vimeo, but the networks give more visibility to native videos.
+Before this, you just shared a link to the video from YouTube, but the networks give more visibility to native videos.
 On LinkedIn, you can even start recording directly from the mobile app.
-Facebook now has “Watch” for users to watch videos.
+On Facebook, all videos are Reels.
+That includes both vertical and horizontal videos.
 On both Facebook and LinkedIn, you can upload videos to your individual profile as well as your business page.
+However, on LinkedIn, you are limited to videos under 15 minutes or less.

-• Stories: These are short slideshows or videos on Facebook, Instagram (Reels), Snapchat, and YouTube Shorts.
+• Stories: These are short slideshows or videos on Facebook and Instagram (Reels), Snapchat, and YouTube Shorts.
 Basically, you’re telling a visual story of your product or business in a few seconds.

-• Presentations with a voice-over: This may be the simplest way for most people — especially B2B businesses — to produce videos.
+• Presentations with a voice-over: This may be the simplest way for many people — especially B2B businesses — to produce videos.
 Write up your script in the presentation presenter notes and rehearse it before recording.
+Personally, it’s my favorite way of producing videos.

 Here are some Video Marketing tips: